mpanighetti/dnd5e-mote/docs/ch-5-character-options/species/index.md

 **[Sparks](spark.md)** are artificial beings, born of [Accord](../../ch-2-peopole-of-mote/societies/esterfell-accord/) mages and tinkerers who channeled [starstuff](../../) energy to create new souls tethered to mechanical bodies.
 As recent creations, they are a young and small populace with no cultural history, but this blank slate grants them a future full of potential as they discover their place in the world.
 Despite their uncertain destinies and constructed nature, as starstuff-born beings, sparks are as much a part of Mote as any other living creatures found there.

+## Other Mote species

-Descriptions of species from the _SRD_ are found below; some of these species have new options not found in the _SRD_:
+Descriptions of species from the _SRD_ are found below.
+Some of these species have new options not found in the _SRD_.

 **Dragonborn** are descendants of ancient dragons.
 Their scales reflect this ancestry, presenting a wide variety of coloration based on which dragons led to their modern lineages.
 A few prominent dragonborn families were among the earliest investors in the Atæron Mining Consortium back in the old world, sailing from [Atæros](../../ch-4-esterfell-gazetteer/other-lands-of-mote.md#atros) to look for future investments.
 Their descendants have largely forgotten this business association after several generations, but on the books they are still considered AMC stockholders.